A few years back, I started getting serious about making my own bread instead of buying it from the store.

 If all you want is a mixer for the basics like cake batter and cookie dough, then I'd say the KitchenAid is your best bet.

 But if you want a powerful all-in-one mixer that does all the basics and allows you to make large batches of bread dough and cookie dough, you'll be happier with the Bosch Universal.

 Add to that the array of attachments you can get for it, and this might be the only food prep machine you ever need!

-If this sounds like the kind of mixer you just can't live without, you can go buy one right now at Amazon.
+If this sounds like the kind of mixer you just can't live without, you can go check the price and availability at Amazon.